kcrary/istari/docs/typechecking.md

 2. Attempt to unify `A` and `B`.
 If successful, prove `A : type`.

-3. If the goal matches a hypothesis, use it.
+3. If the goal is an instance of a hypothesis, use it.

 4. Use any applicable type equality rule.
+Destruct any future hypotheses that come into scope.

 5. Prove `A = B : U i` for unknown `i`.